AMWA-TV/ms-05-02/docs/Managers.md

 };

 enum NcDeviceGenericState {
+    "Unknown",              // 0 Device is in an unknown state.
-    "NormalOperation", // 0 Device is operating normally.
+    "NormalOperation",      // 1 Device is operating normally.
-    "Initializing", // 1 Device is starting  or restarting.
+    "Initializing",         // 2 Device is starting  or restarting.
-    "Updating", // 2 Device is performing a software or firmware update.
+    "Updating",             // 3 Device is performing a software or firmware update.
+    "LicensingError",       // 4 Device is experiencing a licensing error.
+    "InternalError",        // 5 Device is experiencing an internal error.
 };

 interface NcDeviceOperationalState {